ConPaaS-team/conpaas/docs/userguide.rst

 Uploading a Database Dump
 -------------------------

-The ConPaaS frontend allows to easily upload database dumps to a Galera Cluster service.
+The ConPaaS frontend allows to easily upload database dumps to a MySQL Galera service.
 Note that this functionality is restricted to dumps of a relatively small size.
 To upload larger dumps you can always use the regular mysql command for this::